yuyaprgrm/Auxiliary/README.md

     name: "checkitem"
     # Command aliases.
     aliases: ["ci", "id"]
+    # Default state of the permission.
+Explanation of each value:
+    #  op (isop, operator, isoperator, admin, isadmin): only op players
+    #  notop (!op, notoperator, !operator, notadmin, !admin): only not-op players
+    #  true: everyone
+    #  false: no one
+    permission: "op"
   # Add the feature to kill entities in the world
   # Usage /killentity
   #       /killentity <id|typeName>[,...<id|typeName>]